eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/projection-matrices.md

 	<span class="caption-text"><em>The normalized clipping volume.</em></span>
 </p>

 We call this the **clipping volume**.
-Only the geometry that lies inside this volume after the vertex shader can produce visible fragments.
+Only the geometry that lies inside this volume after the vertex shader can produce **visible fragments**.

 ```{caution}
 The expected range for the output $z$ coordinate differs with the graphics API.
 All modern APIs (DirectX 12, Metal, Vulkan, WebGPU) use $(0,1)$ but OpenGL and WebGL expect $(-1,1)$.
 The projection matrices have thus slightly different definitions.